gp22/frontera-digital/src/markdown/pages/terms.md

 Last updated: Dec 8, 2021

-Please read this Terms of Service ("Terms," "Terms of Service") carefully before using the [thefrontera.agency](https://thefrontera.agency/) Website (the "Website") operated by Frontera Digital ("us," "we," "our") as this Terms of Service contains important information regarding limitations of our liability.
+Please read this Terms of Service ("Terms," "Terms of Service") carefully before using the [thefrontera.agency](https://thefrontera.agency/) Website (the "Website") operated by Frontera Digital LLC ("us," "we," "our") as this Terms of Service contains important information regarding limitations of our liability.
 Your access to and use of this Website is conditional upon your acceptance of and compliance with these Terms.
 These Terms apply to everyone, including but not limited to visitors, users and others, who wish to access and use the Website.

 By accessing or using the Website, you agree to be bound by these Terms.
 If you disagree with any part of the Terms, then you do not have our permission to access or use the Website.